Wild West City

 Wild West City is a Wild West theme park based on 1880s Dodge City, Kansas, located in Stanhope, New Jersey.

+Uncle Floyd Vivino recorded a jingle and often performed at the park.

 In popular culture

 The park was used as a filming location for The Whitest Kids U' Know season 3, episode 3 sketch "Water Balloons".

+Since December 2024, the park has been used as a filming location for vignettes featured on AEW Dynamite for the professional wrestler Bandido.